mlbsmith/youtube-music-player/README.md

 # youtube-music-player
-Music player using youtube api
+Free music player using youtube api

+Courtesty of: Mitchell